2011 South Carolina Gamecocks football team

 The 2011 South Carolina Gamecocks football team represented the University of South Carolina in the 2011 NCAA Division I FBS football season.
-The Gamecocks were led by seventh-year head coach Steve Spurrier and played their home games at Williams-Brice Stadium.
-They are a member of the East Division of the Southeastern Conference and finished 11-2 for the season and 6–2 in SEC play.
-While they finished undefeated against the East Division, a 13-16 loss to Auburn and a 28-44 loss to Arkansas left them second in the division standings behind Georgia.
-In the Capital One Bowl, they defeated Nebraska 30–13.
-The 11 wins were a school record; it was only the second time in the school's 119-year football history that it won as many as 10 games.
+The Gamecocks were led by seventh-year head coach Steve Spurrier and played their home games at Williams–Brice Stadium.
+They were a member of the East Division of the Southeastern Conference and finished 11–2 for the season and 6–2 in SEC play.

+The defending SEC East champions, South Carolina started the season 4–0 and ranked No. 10 in the country.
+However, in the fifth game of the season, they lost at home to unranked defending national champion Auburn, resulting in long-time starting quarterback Stephen Garcia being replaced by Connor Shaw.
+Shaw would subsequently start almost every game until the end of the 2013 season, becoming the winningest quarterback in school history along the way, and never losing at home.
+South Carolina would only lose one more game the rest of the season, a blowout on the road at No. 8 Arkansas.
+While the Gamecocks finished undefeated against the East Division, the losses to Auburn and Arkansas left them second in the division standings behind Georgia.
+In the Capital One Bowl, they defeated No. 21 Nebraska 30–13, the program's first bowl victory since 2006.
+The eleven wins were a school record; it was only the second time in the school's 119-year football history that it won as many as ten games.
 They also finished eighth in the final Coaches' Poll and ninth in the final AP Poll—their first-ever top-10 finishes in any major poll.

+The 2011 Gamecocks were arguably the most talented team in school history.
+They are the only team in South Carolina's history with two future retired jerseys (Alshon Jeffery and Jadeveon Clowney).
+Melvin Ingram was a consensus All-American, only the third in program history.
+Marcus Lattimore was a frontrunner for the Heisman Trophy until a season-ending injury.
+Clowney, the highest-rated high school football recruit of all time, was named the SEC Freshman of the Year.
+The team had three future first-round NFL draft picks and sixteen total future NFL draft picks, the most in program history.